Invariant Language Modeling: Details about Experiments

-\xhdr{Data} The dataset used for this experiment is Wikitext-2 \cite{MerityXBS16} and the dictionary of gendered terms comes from \newcite{bordia-bowman-2019-identifying} which was originally constructed to measure gender bias in language models.
+\xhdr{Data} The dataset used for this experiment is Wikitext-2 \cite{MerityXBS16} where we follow the existing train/dev/test split.
+The dictionary of gendered terms comes from \newcite{bordia-bowman-2019-identifying} which was originally constructed to measure gender bias in language models.

 The dictionary contains basic gender-pairs augmented with their variations in terms of casing, plural vs. singular forms and different spellings.
 The basic gendered pairs are: (actor, actress), (boy, girl), (boyfriend, girlfriend), (father, mother), (gentleman, lady), (grandson, granddaughter), (he, she), (hero, heroine), (him, her), (husband, wife), (king, queen), (male, female), (man, woman), (mr., mrs.), (prince, princess), (son, daughter), (spokesman, spokeswoman), (stepfather, stepmother), (uncle, aunt)